 It’s literally called that on the menu.
 Honestly its more a seafood salad than just fish, but it may be the best seafood salad I’ve ever had in my life.
 There were fish, mussels, calamari, octopus, lox, shrimp and just a bit of lettuce.
 All tossed in a phenomenal balsamic based salad dressing.

 Now you may be wondering if you should get some actual pita at a place called pitta Hellas, and the answer is yes.
-They do great gyros and souvlaki as well.
+They do great gyros and some of the best souvlaki in Parikia.

 Recommendations: The Perfect Fish Salad, Spicy Grilled Feta, Lamb Souvlaki